 Breaches to GDPR should be reported within 72 hours to the appropriate Data Protection Authority (See Appendices A and B below).
-Fines up to $10 million, or 2% of worldwide annual revenue (whichever is higher) are possible for breaches due to conduct of controllers and processors.
+For the EU, fines up to €10 million, or 2% of worldwide annual revenue (whichever is higher) are possible for breaches due to conduct of controllers and processors.
 Fines of up to €20 million, or 4% of worldwide annual revenue (whichever is higher), may be levied for violating basic principles of processing, conditions of consent, the data subjects’ rights, or transfer to a third-party without a data processing agreement and disclosure to the data subject.
+Fines for or other Supervisory Authorities, such as the United Kingdom, Switzerland, or California, are unique to each locale.
 In the event of a breach, the DPO will serve as the point of contact for data protection supervision authorities.

 The Data Controller and Data Processor must ensure that the DPO is involved and informed of any issues that relate to the protection of personal data.
 The DPO must report to the highest levels of management in the organization and is bound by confidentiality.
 The DPO has six main tasks:

-a) Receive comments and questions from Data Subjects regarding the processing of their personal data
+- Receive comments and questions from Data Subjects regarding the processing of their personal data

-b) Inform employees of their obligations under GDPR
+- Inform employees of their obligations under GDPR

-c) Monitor compliance to GDPR, train staff, and perform annual compliance reviews
+- Monitor compliance to GDPR, train staff, and perform annual compliance reviews

-d) Perform data impact assessments (if necessary)
+- Perform data impact assessments (if necessary)

-e) Cooperate with data protection supervision authorities, when appropriate
+- Cooperate with data protection supervision authorities, when appropriate

-f) Be point of contact in the event of a breech
+- Be point of contact in the event of a breech

 An annual review of data collection practices should be performed and should ensure the following:

-a) This GDPR Policy is up to date
+- This GDPR Policy is up to date

-b) A senior member of staff has been assigned the role of Data Protection Officer
+- A senior member of staff has been assigned the role of Data Protection Officer

-c) Clear information has been provided to the data subject
+- Clear information has been provided to the data subject

-d) Proper protections are in place
+- Proper protections are in place

 - Processes exist for informing the EU authorities should a breech occur

-f) An easy process exists for Data Subjects to request removal of their data
+- An easy process exists for Data Subjects to request removal of their data

-g) Processing agreements exist for third-party processors (if applicable)
+- Processing agreements exist for third-party processors (if applicable)

 The Immunologix Laboratories GDPR Policy will be reviewed at least annually to ensure compliance with EU regulations.
-Updates will be published and available on the Immunologix website (www.immunologixlabs.com/GDPR/).
+Updates will be published and available on the Immunologix website (www.immunologixlabs.com/GDPR-policy/).

 GDPR is designed to protect the privacy of Data Subjects who are citizens and legal residents of the EU.
 All of Immunologix Laboratories operations reside within the United States, and therefore operating outside the direct regulatory authority of the EU.
 However, Immunologix may, occasionally, collect and handle data from EU citizens and residents and is therefore making necessary efforts to comply with GDPR.
-Additionally, many of the concepts contained within the GDPR apply to the California Consumer Privacy Act of 2018, which is a US state level regulation regarding data protection for residents of California.
+Additionally, many of the concepts contained within the GDPR apply to the California Consumer Privacy Act (CCPA) of 2018, which is a US state level regulation regarding data protection for residents of California.
 The Immunologix Laboratories GDPR Policy is not a contract, and it does not create any legal rights or obligations.
 Immunologix reserves the right to modify or amend this policy at any time.

 General inquiries regarding the processing of personal data should be submitted in writing to firstname.lastname@example.org.
 To withdrawal consent for Immunologix Laboratories to use personal data and have any personal data stored at Immunologix Laboratories deleted, contact GDPR@immunologixlabs.com.
 A reply will be sent with a summary outlining the data stored and the final data disposition.